symfony/symfony-docs/book/forms.rst

 Disabling Validation
 ~~~~~~~~~~~~~~~~~~~~

-.. versionadded:: 2.3
-    The ability to set ``validation_groups`` to false was introduced in Symfony 2.3.

 Sometimes it is useful to suppress the validation of a form altogether.
 For
 these cases you can set the ``validation_groups`` option to ``false``::